 Sign up directly with your Medicare plan of choice, or contact Medicare at 1-800-633-4227 (TTY 1-877-486-2048), 24 hours a day, 7 days week.

 What will I pay for Medicare Part D?

-The cost and coverage of Medicare Part D depends on which plan you choose.
+Your Part D cost will depend on which plan you choose.

-If you're on a limited income, you may qualify for Extra Help from Medicare also called the low-income subsidy program (LIS).
+If you're on a limited income, you may qualify for the Extra Help with Medicare Prescription Drug Plan Costs program, also called the low-income subsidy program (LIS).
 This program may help you with the cost of Part D premiums, deductibles, and copays.